jmcorey/jmcorey.github.io/_posts/2018-07-24-email-compression.md

 This file came from tests for Snappy, and has a representative sample of 10000 URLs.
 A different kind of pattern than english text.

-There are also a lot of applications for this type of data where it's OK to spend more time compressing, but compression ratio matters a lot and decompression speed is the top priority, which seems like it might rule out `xz` in favor of `brotli`, though the latter comes at a heavy price in
+There are a lot of applications for this type of data where it's OK to spend more time compressing, but compression ratio matters a lot and decompression speed is the top priority, which seems like it might rule out `xz` in favor of `brotli`, though the latter comes at a heavy price in